SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Configuring_components/Customize_Component_Layout.md

        You can also further customize your title with *Bold*, *Italics*, and *Underline*.

-     - In the *Colors* section, specify a custom background color and/or font color, either by specifying the color in RGB format or by using the color picker box on the right.
+     - In the *Colors* section, specify a custom background color and/or font color, either by specifying the color in RGB format, by entering the hex value or HTML color name, or by using the color picker box on the right.

        Under *Colors* > *Data colors* or *Colors* > *Color palette* (prior to DataMiner 10.3.0 [CU16]/10.4.0 [CU4]/10.4.7<!--RN 39739-->), you can customize additional component colors, e.g. for the lines in a line chart.